google/skia/site/user/modules/quickstart.md

   canvas.drawRRect(rr, paint);
 }
 ```
 Defines a function that will draw our frame.
-The function is provided an SkCanvas object on which we
+The function is provided a Canvas object on which we
 make draw calls.
 One to clear the entire canvas, and one to draw the rounded rect with the
 paint from above.